rlaput/azure-logs-mcp/README.md

 - Uses parameterized queries to prevent injection attacks

 **Response:**
-The tool returns query results from Application Insights, including:
+The tool returns query results from Log Analytics Workspace, including:
 - `timestamp`: When the request occurred
 - `name`: The request name
 - `url`: The request URL